strengejacke/ggeffects/README.md

   fixing one unique value or level of the focal terms and then takes the average of these predicted values (aggregated/grouped by the focal terms).
-These kind of predictions are also called “counterfactual” predictions.
-These are usually called *average marginal effects*.
+These kind of predictions are also called “counterfactual” predictions (Dickerman and Hernán 2020) or *average marginal effects*.
   There is a more detailed description in [this vignette](https://strengejacke.github.io/ggeffects/articles/technical_differencepredictemmeans.html).